MadMaxMcKinney/max-mckinney-gatsby/src/work/dell-clarity-toolkit/index.md

 projectDate: "Dec 2015 - Dec 2018"
 projectAgency: "Dell"
 projectRole: "Frontend Dev / Design"
-projectBrief: "Took on the role of lead web developer for implementing Dell's Clarity Design Language in a web toolkit.
-This toolkit is based upon Bootstrap 3 and takes on a couple different roles in the dev cycle for existing Dell workers."
+projectBrief: "UI/UX designer and lead web developer for Dell's Clarity Design Language.
+This iteration of the Clarity design language was focused around enterprise software and needs.
+Built to be robust and easy to use, with strong documentation and examples."
-projectShortBrief: "Took on the role of lead web developer for implementing Dell's Clarity Design Language in a web toolkit."
+projectShortBrief: "UI/UX designer and lead web developer for Dell's Clarity Design Language.
+Clarity is an enterprise worthy design system."
 categories: ["Design", "Development"]
 themeColor: "#152a3d"
 accentColor: "#1676b1"